jzuhone/equilibrate/docs/source/codes.rst

 RAMSES is an adaptive mesh refinement (AMR) code for hydrodynamical/N-body simulations.
 It is capable of running cosmological simulations, incorporating radiative cooling, AGN feedback, and a host of other features.
 RAMSES is also capable of performing simulations in MOND gravity using it's RaYMOND patch.
+The following section will guide you through the ins and outs of generating
+RAMSES initial conditions.

 Generating your ICs
 -------------------

+The first step is to generate your initial conditions.
+This can be done in any number of ways

 Configuring RAMSES
 ------------------